Cyfrin/2023-10-PasswordStore/README.md

 # PasswordStore

-A smart contract applicatoin for storing a password.
+A smart contract application for storing a password.
 Users should be able to store a password and then retrieve it later.
 Others should not be able to access the password.

 - [Contest Details](#contest-details)
     - [Prize Pool](#prize-pool)